moving company insurance

-Naturally, movers are responsible for the items you entrust them with.
-If you’re moving from a state to another , the federal law requires the moving company to provide two coverage types, and they’re full value protection and released value protection.
+Naturally, there is a moving company insurance that movers are responsible for the items you entrust them with.
+If you’re moving from a state to another, the federal law requires the moving company to provide two coverage types, and they’re full value protection and released value protection.
 Also, third-party vendors offer other insurance options.

 Full Value Protection

-If you have full value protection, your house or apartment movers are fully responsible for any losses or damage to your belongings during shipping.
+If you have full value protection, your house or local movers are fully responsible for any losses or damage to your belongings during shipping.

-To elaborate, the movers have to replace the damaged item, replace it with a similar item, repair it, or pay you a cash settlement so that you can repair or replace it yourself.
+To elaborate, so with moving companies insurance, the movers have to replace the damaged item, replace it with a similar item, repair it, or pay you a cash settlement so that you can repair or replace it yourself.
 Undoubtedly, that renders this coverage comprehensive but costly.